JavaFXpert/quantum-music-playground/README.md

 ### Selecting musical octaves

-In Ableton Live, a track may contain either a bank of instruments (e.g. a drum kit), or an instrument that plays pitches.
+In Ableton Live, a track may contain either a rack of instruments (e.g. a drum kit), or an instrument that plays pitches.
 In the former case, a MIDI note selects an instrument, and in the latter case a MIDI note selects a note pitch.
 In the following screenshot from the previous example of the **Hats A** clip, the vertical slider labeled **Octave** has **Kit** selected.

 ![Quantum Music Playground screenshot](./images/twinkle_hats_qmp.png)

 The instrument names displayed in the column to the left of the musical sequence grid are from the drum kit placed on the same track as the **Hats A** clip resides.
-The MIDI note values generated when **Kit** is selected range from 36 through 51, which often correspond to the main instruments in an instrument bank.
+The MIDI note values generated when **Kit** is selected range from 36 through 51, which often correspond to the main instruments in an instrument rack.

 By contrast, in the following screenshot from the previous example of the **Bass B** clip, the vertical slider labeled **Octave** has **0** selected.